Posted on

 -The Serenity Prayer of Reinhold Niebuhr

 Many of us are familiar with the Serenity Prayer.
 It deals with the dialectic of Acceptance vs. Change.
-This dialectic may be illustrated as follows:
+This dialectic may be illustrated as the in the picture above.

 One of the skills we develop in the practice of mindfulness is the skill of acceptance.
 Acceptance allows us to experience emotions and thoughts without feeling obligated to react to them.
 This is done by noting the emotion or thought, and then letting go of the thought and feeling processes that the emotion generates.
 Acceptance teaches us that thoughts and feelings are not facts.
 They are simply processes of the mind.